ankursasmal/ankursasmal/README.md

 - 👋 Hi, I’m @ankursasmal
-- 👀 I’m interested in full stack web devolapment
+- 👀 I have completed full stack web devolapment(MERN)
-- 🌱 I’m currently learning react js
+- 🌱 I’m currently learning AI/ML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...